 If you’d like to buy a different spoon or product, the best thing to do is to follow me on Instagram (Rachel Bainton), or if you’re not on Instagram, there’s a link at the bottom of the page.
 Take a look at the types of things I carve, and if you see something you like, either message me, or email me.
 I’m happy to work with you to make sure you get the carve that’s right for you.
 Within the broad range of items that I carve, I try to impose a kind of structure to the pricing…

 - £18-22 – Cooking spoons / Serving Spoons

 - £16 – Scoops for tea / coffee / anything else you need to scoop

 I make eggs of all kinds of designs.
 The gallery below shows some of the designs I do.
 I also love to make bespoke eggs – maybe to celebrate a birth, or a wedding, or an anniversary.
 With hand-written eggs, the choice is yours.
 If you see something you like, or would like to discuss creating a design that’s especially for you, do email me.

 - £10 – Christmas Eggs / Halloween Eggs

 - £17.50 – £25 – More complex egg designs

 I’m Rachel, and most of the time I can be found outside in my small backyard with an axe and a knife.
-Although my background is as a professional engineer, I’ve always had a strong interest in crafts and design, and since 2016 I’ve been designing and making art and utensils from natural materials: wood, egg shells and wool.
+Although my background is as a professional engineer, I’ve always had a strong interest in crafts and design, and since 2016 I’ve been designing and making art and utensils from natural materials: wood and egg shells.